 As I grew into my new role, I invested in maintaining good relationships with developers.
 Building a sense of camaraderie made all my interactions between departments much more collaborative, pleasant, and less scary.

 While good personal relationships with developers may help, keeping your departments as a whole on good terms is harder, and it’s important to understand where these tensions come from in the first place and how to diffuse them.

-This is also a problem that can be baked into company culture.
+Often such assumptions can be incorrect, leading to unnecessary redos?.
+Most of the time, the isolation between designers and developers is rooted in company culture.
 Not emphasizing teamwork or maintaining rigid divides between departments only deepens this divide.